 The Phoenix Cruiser 2910D is a rare gem for those that want workspace or prefer a comfortable sitting space to enjoy the view.
 The two recliners between the entry door and co-pilot seat are a perfect space to enjoy your morning coffee.
 If you have company over, the seats are positioned perfectly across from the three-seater sofa.

 Phoenix maximizes space by splitting the dry bath between the center aisle.
-The full-size shower sits on the door-side, and the water closet is on the opposite side.
+The full-size shower sits on the door side with the water closet opposite.
 The bedroom has plenty of walking space around the short queen bed and plenty of storage in the door-side wardrobe.

 Main Specs For The Phoenix Cruiser